FKSkinnerLab/LFP_microcircuit/README.md

 Notes:
 a.
 In the "example_sup_more_electrodes_exc.py" you have the option to choose the number and location of electrodes to record from.
 b.
-To decompose the LFP selectively eliminate OLM -PYR or PV-PYR connections within the fig-5a_basal_exc.hoc and repeat steps.
+To decompose the LFP selectively eliminate OLM -PYR or PV-PYR connections within the "fig-5a_basal_exc.hoc" and repeat steps.

 ------------------------------------------------------------------------------------------------------------------------------

-To use the code for the rest of the connections probabilities follow these steps:
+To simulate results for the rest of the connections probabilities follow the steps:

 1. Download the spike times for a given set of connection probability (csb) with the full range of synaptic conductance values (gsb,gbs) from OSF (osf.io/vw3jh).
 Then run the following scripts for the chosen set of connection probability (csb).

-2. in line 6 in "fig-5a_basal_exc.hoc" change the path to the local directory containing the spike times of the connection                                          probability of choice.
+2. in line 6 in "fig-5a_basal_exc.hoc" in line 6, change the path to the local directory containing the spike times of the connection probability of choice.